isja17/pacman_capture_the_flag_AI/README.md

 All of our work is in the file capture.py.

-This file includes two minimax q-learning agents which competed in my classes Capture the Flag tournament.
+This file includes two minimax agents which competed in my classes Capture the Flag tournament.
 We won 34/50 matches against our classmates AI, earning us an 100% on the project.

 The Capture the Flag Pacman game has the following rules: